 UNDER MY SKIRT

-The piece encourages exciting participation, with a script that will draw from feminist theories, discomfort, personal space and humour.
+The performance faces the audience with a social situation in which they are familiar; afternoon tea.
+However, the show occurs underneath a huge skirt and on top of a table.
+The piece encourages exciting participation, playing with levels of discomfort, personal space and humour.
 The contradiction of familiar tea with an unusual physical closeness allows the audience to question their own relationships with themes of fear, sex and body image whilst exploring the limits of their participation and awkwardness.
-The piece explores the irony of McMillan servicing the people who come to explore under her skirt.
-McMillan is continuously editing, addressing social rules and the fear that results from such rules, while simultaneously reclaiming sexuality, choice and examining what exactly is absurd about modern society.
+The rules of afternoon tea work as a metaphor for the rules of femininity.